15 Key West Landmarks You Must Visit

 When you want to learn about history and enjoy art at the same time, the Key West Shipwreck Museum delivers.
 This museum puts on fascinating plays that tell the 400-year history of shipwrecks throughout Key West.
 Buy tickets in advance and take the whole family to see these one-of-a-kind performances.

-☂️ See the Key West Shipwreck Museum on a tour
+☂️ Visit the Key West Shipwreck Museum with a tour

 Southernmost Point of the Continental U.S.A.